eze-kiel/dir-scan/README.md

 The lists used here are from [github.com/danielmiessler/SecLists](github.com/danielmiessler/SecLists).
 You should definitely check his GitHub repo for a lot more lists for different purposes.

 You can add your own lists by copying them inside the `lists/` folder.
 They have to be .txt.

+## Notes
+If this program doesn't fit your need, you should try [dirb](https://tools.kali.org/web-applications/dirb).